Section 107.03 | Governor shall submit budget and estimate of income.

 (A) As used in this section, "transportation budget" means the biennial budget that primarily includes the following:

-(1) Motor fuel excise tax-related appropriations for the department of transportation, public works commission, and development services agency;
+(1) Motor fuel excise tax-related appropriations for the department of transportation, public works commission, and department of development;

 (2) Other appropriations that pertain to transportation and infrastructure related to transportation.